tom-haines/branch-window-title/README.md

 # Branch in Window Title

 Plugin to append current git branch, as available, into the window title of IDEA.

-Adapted from API calls in `mavenversion-plugin-master`.
+The plugin is available via the JetBrains plugin repository [https://plugins.jetbrains.com/plugin/9675-branch-in-window-title](https://plugins.jetbrains.com/plugin/9675-branch-in-window-title).

+# Acknowledgements

+With thanks to prior work in the `mavenversion-plugin`.